input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-2.md

 You will need to give the correct Network Magic Id for the Testnet, as supplied by IOHK in the Genesis file (e.g. 42).

-5. Confirm that your node is synced, and then submit your transaction to the Blockchain:
+5. Submit your transaction to the Blockchain:

 ```bash
 $ cardano-cli shelley transaction submit \